retro-software/B5500-software/CUBE-Library-13/README.txt

     On the B5500, these files would be named MFID/FID.
 In Windows and Unix-like file systems, however, treating the MFID as a directory name would result in a large number of directories containing a single file.
-This would make the library a little tedious to navigate, and would make it more difficult to find files by their CUBE ID in the second name.
-Therefore, the text files have been named in the form MFID-FID.ext, where ".ext" attempts to identify the files by type:
+This would make the library files a little tedious to navigate, and would make it more difficult to find files by the CUBE ID in their second name.
+Therefore, the text files in the Files/ subdirectory have been named in the form MFID-FID.ext, where ".ext" attempts to identify the files by language or usage:

         .alg    B5500 Extended Algol
         .cob    B5500 COBOL (not COBOL-68)